 Admission to NC State is highly selective.
-We received over 31,000 applications by the final application deadline for the 4,775 spaces available in the Fall 2020 freshman class.
+We received over 32,000 applications by the final application deadline for the 4,775 spaces available in the Fall 2021 first-year class.
 Due to the large number of competitive applicants, we are unable to admit all qualified students for our fall class.
 Students placed on the waitlist are those we believe would be successful at NC State if space is available.
 Read below for more information about being on the waitlist.

 What does it mean to be on the waitlist?

 If you are on the waitlist, it means that you are a well-qualified student but, due to the competition of our applicant pool and space availability, we are unable to admit you at this time.
 You should indicate your interest to remain on the waitlist by submitting the form on your wolfPAW account.
 We encourage you to make plans to enroll at another institution at this time.
 We will contact you by June 15 if we are able to offer you admission off the waitlist for Fall 2021.

 What are my chances of being admitted from the waitlist?

 It is difficult to anticipate how many students we will be able to offer acceptance from the waitlist until after May 1, our enrollment confirmation deadline.
 Each year is dependent upon space availability in the fall class.
 While in 2020 we admitted 5% of students from the waitlist, in 2019 we were only able to admit less than 1%.

 If you must pay an enrollment deposit at another institution by May 1, we suggest you confirm your plans to attend that institution.
 If we are able to offer you admission, we will contact you by June 15 and you can consider the best option for you at that time.

 How can I appeal being placed on the waitlist?